This is a guest post from Pete Silvester of Summits.com

 Generally, Goblin has been fine in snow and ice, but it can become harder, more abrasive, and even sharp in certain conditions, so it’s something you need to watch out for.
 I also find that metal boardwalks on some more built out trails are especially uncomfortable for dog’s paws.

-Obviously, no Puncak Jaya (Carstensz Pyramid) type climbs with rope ladders or any form of rock climbing or abseiling involved.
+Obviously, avoid Puncak Jaya (Carstensz Pyramid) type climbs with rope ladders or any form of rock climbing or abseiling involved.
 If you know you’re going to face such paths at any point of the hike, be sure to bring waterproof hiking shoes for your dog to protect its paws.

 Try to pick routes with at least some shade every now and then.
 In Southeast Asia, where peaks are often volcanic, toxic/strong gases takes peaks like Mount Semeru and Ijen Crater off the doggy hikes list.